nilskre/CommonPlayground/SoftwareRequirementsSpecification.md

 #### 3.4.2 Storage
 Smartphones don't provide much storage.
 Therefore we are aiming to keep the needed Storage as small as possible.

+#### 3.4.3 App perfomance / Response time
+To provide the best App perfomance we aim to keep the response time as low as possible.
+This will make the user experience much better.

 ### 3.5 Supportability